-8. Plaintiff, the Republican National Committee (RNC), is the national committee of the Republican Party, as defined by 52 U.S.C. § 30101(14), with its principal place of business at 310 First Street S.E., Washington, DC 20003.
+11. Plaintiff, the Republican National Committee (RNC), is the national committee of the Republican Party, as defined by 52 U.S.C. § 30101(14), with its principal place of business at 310 First Street S.E., Washington, DC 20003.

-9. The RNC organizes and operates the Republican National Convention, which nominates a candidate for President and Vice President of the United States.
+12. The RNC organizes and operates the Republican National Convention, which nominates a candidate for President and Vice President of the United States.

-10. The RNC represents over 30 million registered Republicans in all 50 states, the District of Columbia, and the U.S. territories.
-It is comprised of 168 voting members representing state Republican Party organizations, including three members who are registered voters in Nevada.
+13. The RNC represents over 30 million registered Republicans in all 50 states, the District of Columbia, and the U.S. territories.
+It is composed of 168 voting members representing state Republican Party organizations, including three members who are registered voters in Nevada.

-11. The RNC works to elect Republican candidates to state and federal office in Nevada.
+14. The RNC works to elect Republican candidates to state and federal office in Nevada.
 In the November 2024 general election, Republican candidates will appear on the ballot in Nevada for election to the Presidency, U.S. Senate, U.S. House of Representatives, and state offices.

-12. The RNC has vital interests in protecting the ability of Republican voters to cast, and Republican candidates to receive, effective votes in Nevada

-1 elections and elsewhere.
+15. The RNC has vital interests in protecting the ability of Republican voters to cast, and Republican candidates to receive, effective votes in Nevada elections and elsewhere.

-13. The RNC seeks to vindicate its own rights and represent the rights of its members, affiliated voters, and candidates.
+16. The RNC seeks to vindicate its own rights and represent the rights of its members, affiliated voters, and candidates.

-14. The RNC has a strong interest in ensuring that elections in which it and its candidates compete for votes are conducted in a legally structured competitive environment.
+17. The RNC has a strong interest in ensuring that elections in which it and its candidates compete for votes are conducted in a legally structured competitive environment.

-15. The RNC devotes significant resources to mail-ballot-chasing operations and election integrity activities, including post-election day activities, such as monitoring the processing and counting of mail ballots.
-If non-postmarked ballots received after election day are counted, the RNC will have to devote resources to ascertaining and ensuring that only ballots mailed by election day are counted.
+18. The RNC devotes significant resources to mail-ballot-chasing operations and election integrity activities, including post-election day activities, such as monitoring the processing and counting of mail ballots.
+If non-postmarked ballots received after election day are counted, the RNC will have to devote resources to ascertaining and ensuring that only ballots mailed by election day are counted in order to protect its interests and the interests of its voters, members, and candidates.

-16. Plaintiff Nevada Republican Party (NVGOP) is a political party in Nevada with its principal place of business at 2810 West Charleston Blvd. #69, Las Vegas, NV 89102.
+19. Plaintiff Nevada Republican Party (NVGOP) is a political party in Nevada with its principal place of business at 2810 West Charleston Blvd. #69, Las Vegas, NV 89102.

-17. The NVGOP exercises its federal and state constitutional rights of speech, assembly, petition, and association to "provide the statutory leadership of the Nevada Republican Party as directed in the Nevada Revised statutes," to "recruit, develop, and elect representative government at the national, state, and local levels," and to "promote sound, honest, and representative government at the national, state and local levels."
+20. The NVGOP exercises its federal and state constitutional rights of speech, assembly, petition, and association to "provide the statutory leadership of the Nevada Republican Party as directed in the Nevada Revised statutes," to "recruit, develop, and elect representative government at the national, state, and local levels," and to "promote sound, honest, and representative government at the national, state and local levels."
 NRCC Bylaws, art.
 II, §§1.A-1.C.

-18. The NVGOP represents over 550,000 registered Republican voters in Nevada.
+21. The NVGOP represents over 550,000 registered Republican voters in Nevada.

-19. The NVGOP has the same interests as the RNC in vindicating its own rights, preserving resources, and representing the rights of its members, affiliated voters, and candidates.
+22. The NVGOP has the same interests as the RNC in vindicating its own rights, preserving resources, and representing the rights of its members, affiliated voters, and candidates.

-20. Plaintiff Donald J. Trump for President 2024, Inc. (Trump Campaign) is the principal committee for President Donald J. Trump's campaign for President with its headquarters in West Palm Beach, FL.
+23.Plaintiff Donald J. Trump for President 2024, Inc. (Trump Campaign) is the principal committee for President Donald J. Trump's campaign for President with its headquarters in West Palm Beach, FL.

-21. Donald J. Trump will be a candidate for President on the ballot for the 2024 Nevada general election (by and through presidential and vice presidential electors) and is a Republican affiliated with the RNC and NVGOP.
+Donald J. Trump will be a candidate for President on the ballot for the 24.2024 Nevada general election (by and through presidential and vice presidential electors) and is a Republican affiliated with the RNC and NVGOP.

-22. The Trump Campaign has the same interests in this case as the RNC and NVGOP with respect to the candidacy of President Trump and seeks to vindicate those interests in the same ways.
+25.The Trump Campaign has overlapping interests in this case with the RNC and NVGOP with respect to the candidacy of President Trump and it seeks to vindicate those interests in the same ways.
+However, the Trump Campaign's acute interests are limited by its exclusive focus on the 2024 election, whereas the RNC is an ongoing entity whose interests will endure beyond the 2024 election.
 The Trump Campaign intends to invest resources seeking voter support for the Nevada general election.